Furimanejo/Buttplug-Of-Legends-Unity/README.md

 This app was made using Unity Engine and [Buttplug](https://buttplug.io/), an open-source standards and software project for controlling intimate hardware, including sex toys, fucking machines, and more.

-This app uses the official LoL API to get the data needed, and it doesn't inject code or modify the game behavior, So I think it's pretty safe to use but I can't garantee that riot won't ban over this.
+This app uses the official LoL API to get the data needed, and it doesn't inject code or modify the game behavior.
+So I think it's pretty safe to use but I can't garantee that Riot won't ban over this.

 Remember to always play safe, sane and consensual.
 Please, _**do not drag unsuspecting players into your play**_.